Yayoi Kusama: Infinity Rooms | The Tate Modern

 They’re often a cause for a lot of self reflection.

-And it would appear the Tate Modern’s upcoming 20th will be no different.
-See, they’ve just announced that they’ll be celebrating with a year-long exhibition dedicated to the legendary Japanese artist Yayoi Kusama, including two of her world-famous mirrored Infinity Rooms.
+And it would appear the Tate Modern’s upcoming 20th will be no different: they’ll be celebrating with a year-long exhibition dedicated to the legendary Japanese artist Yayoi Kusama, including two of her world-famous mirrored Infinity Rooms.

 No doubt you’ll have caught wind of Kusama’s work before.
 However, for anyone in need of a quick refresh, she is a multi-faceted modern artist best known for her continued fascination with polka dots.